apache/mxnet/docs/static_site/src/pages/api/faq/env_var.md

 * MXNET_ELIMINATE_COMMON_EXPR
   - Values: 0(false) or 1(true) ```(default=1)```
   - If this variable is set, MXNet will simplify the computation graph, eliminating duplicated operations on the same inputs.

+* MXNET_USE_MKLDNN_RNN
+  - Values: 0(false) or 1(true) ```(default=1)```
+  - This variable controls whether to use the MKL-DNN backend in fused RNN operator for CPU context.
+There are two fusion implementations of RNN operator in MXNet.
+The MKL-DNN implementation has a better performance than the naive one, but the latter is more stable in the backward operation currently.

 Settings for Minimum Memory Usage
 ---------------------------------